-Why We Need to ‘Love First, Teach Second’
+Why We Need to Love First and Teach Second

-Real talk?
 Teaching is a challenge.
 It’s chaotic, overwhelming, stressful.
 It doesn’t just require hard work; it requires heart work.

 We keep extra snacks in our desk drawers for those children whose only meals happen at school.
-We comfort students when they cry, and we celebrate their successes, inside and outside the classroom.
+We comfort students when they cry, and we celebrate their successes—inside and outside the classroom.
 We help them learn to believe in themselves.

+And we let our kids know we’ll be rooting for them long after they’ve left our classrooms.
 Because isn’t that really what every teacher wants?
-To know that these kids we shepherded through their school days have turned into kind, compassionate adults who are making this world a better place?
+To know that these kids we shepherded through their school days have turned into kind, compassionate adults who work hard to make this world a better place?

+One of my former students, Ali, is doing just that.
 As many of you know, I often reach out via social media with pleas for help when I’ve learned of someone in need.
-Sometimes it’s a former student who’s experiencing hard times.
-And in many cases, it’s to advocate for an abused or abandoned animal.
+Sometimes it’s a former student who’s experiencing hard times, and in many cases, it’s to advocate for an abused or abandoned animal.

-And Ali?
-She’s always quick to step up and help in whatever way she can.
+Ali is always quick to step up and help in whatever way she can.
 When a former student was having a tough time finding shelter and general household and personal supplies, Ali reached out and offered bath towels.
 When I post about animals in need of loving homes, she responds to the post with support and an offer of assistance.

 It seems that some of the “heart work” I’d done had made an impact!

 Like every teacher, I wanted my students to do well in their academic subjects.
 But more than anything, I wanted them to be good at life.
-I wanted each and every one of my kids to leave the classroom believing that who they are MATTERS.
+I wanted each and every one of my kids to leave the classroom believing that who they are matters.
 And to never lose that belief.